tomasproanop/java-hpi/README.md

-# java-hpi
+# Java (HPI coursework)

-Exercises of the HPI Java course
+Here you can find some exercises of the HPI Java course (August 2023).